 Climate change is complicated.
-But that’s not stopping people around the world make a difference.
+But that’s not stopping people around the world from making a difference.
 We’re lucky to have some brilliantly diverse people leading our climate work across the firm.
 In this series, we help you get to know them, their areas of expertise and why they’re passionate about the planet.

 Today, we’re introducing you to Gavin.
 Gavin heads up our internal sustainability team and has been fielding our questions about all things green for years.
 He might not be your typical eco warrior, but he’s doing his bit for the planet every day.

 A city boy

 Gavin grew up in London and went to school around the corner.
 That’s where his interest in the environment started – geography just clicked.